pkp/ots/README.md

 ```

 * We are using [Travis CI](https://travis-ci.org/) to run automated tests and deploy to the staging server.
 The configuration is in .travis.yml

+* MeTypeset requires a JAVA VM to be installed